papis/papis/doc/source/install.rst

-Again, if you want to install it locally because you don't have administrative rights in your computer you can just simply type
+Again, if you want to install it locally because you don't have administrative rights on your computer you simply type

 .. code:: python

   python3 setup.py install --user

-If you want to develop on the code, you can also alternatively hit
+If you want to work on the code, you can alternatively hit

 .. code:: python